RunestoneInteractive/httlads/_sources/Happiness/exploring_data.rst

    data such as the happiness score.
 Sheets make it very easy to graph data by country.

    a.
-Click on the insert graph icon.
+Click on the insert chart icon or select Insert | Chart from the menu.
    b.
-Choose Geo Chart.
+In the Chart Editor to the right, choose Map, then Geo Chart.
    c.
-Use the country column and the happiness score column.
+Use the country column and the happiness score column by typing A2:A141,D2:D141 as the Data Range.
    d.
 Experiment with using other columns such as freedom or generosity.

 4. The exploration of the happiness scores and the different factors related may